Bertrand du Guesclin-16 June 1355

 Du Guesclin scowled.
 ‘I believe our man inside the chateau can do his job, but if as a precaution I asked you to block off the whole area around the village of Monségur, could you?
 Would you do so?’

-‘Well I have been thinking for some time about raiding Monségur village and it is always better if we do actually find something.
+‘Well, it would give me an excuse to raid Monségur village, without disobeying my orders.
 It then gives us leverage to conduct further interrogations and it is often surprising what comes to light.
+It will not take long to raise a force to carry out such a raid, it is just a question of setting a date.
 How soon would you want me to carry out the raid?’

 ‘The soon the better.
 A week from now, the 23rd?’

-‘I can probably do it quicker than that.
+‘I can do it slightly quicker than that.
 Midsummer’s day? the 21st?’

-‘I will still go ahead with the raid but you will not need to accompany me.
-Presumably, there are other things you might then rather do.’
+‘I will still go ahead with the raid but you need not accompany me.
+Presumably, there are other things you might then rather do.